rdbo/libmem/docs/c/api/LM_LoadModule.md

 ```

 # Description
-The LM_LoadModule function loads a module from a specified path into the current process.
+Loads a module from a specified path into the current process.

 # Parameters
- - `path`: The `path` parameter is a string that represents the file path of the module to be
+ - `path`: The path of the module to be loaded.
-loaded.
- - `module_out`: The `module_out` parameter is a pointer to a `lm_module_t` type, which is used to
+ - `module_out`: A pointer to a `lm_module_t` type, which is used to store information
-store information about the loaded module (optional).
+about the loaded module (optional).

 # Return Value
-The function returns `LM_TRUE` is the module was loaded successfully, or `LM_FALSE` if it fails.
+Returns `LM_TRUE` is the module was loaded successfully, or `LM_FALSE` if it fails.